 There are a number of things that I have to think about when deciding your sentence.
 These are explained in some guidance used by judges called the SC Guidance: Sentencing Children and Young People.
 I have thought carefully about the things in that guidance.
 [If relevant, refer also to any other offence-specific guidance].
 First, I have to decide what sentence I would have given you if I was sentencing you to a determinate sentence - this means a sentence that has a fixed amount of time in custody.
 To do that, I have to think about the offence and how serious it is [identify offence category/starting point].
 I then had to think about the aggravating factors.
 These are the things that make the offence more serious and mean the sentence should be longer.
 I also had to think about the mitigating factors.
 These are the things that make the offence less serious and mean your sentence should be shorter.
-If there had been a trial, the sentence for an adult would have been 30 years but I reduced that as you were 16 years old when the offence was committed, so the sentence would have been detention for 15 years.
+If there had been a trial, the sentence for an adult would have been 27 years but I reduced that as you were 16 years old when the offence was committed, so the sentence would have been detention for 13 years and six months.

-But the minimum term for you - the shortest time you will be in custody - is less than 15 years.
+But the minimum term for you - the shortest time you will be in custody - is less than 13 years and six months.
 I will now explain why.

 First, you told the court that you did the crime.
 This means you pleaded guilty.
 Because you pleaded guilty as soon as you could, I give you full credit.
-This means I make your sentence shorter than 15 years.
-I make 15 years shorter by a third, to 10 years.
+This means I make your sentence shorter than 13 years six months.
+I make 13 years and six months shorter by a third, to nine years.

-Second, the shortest time you have to spend in custody for this type of sentence is half of what it would be if it was a fixed sentence.
-Half of 10 years is five years.
+Second, the shortest time you have to spend in custody for this type of sentence is two-thirds of what it would be if it was a fixed sentence.
+Two-thirds of nine years is six years.

 You have already spent 71 days in custody before you came to court today.
 Those days count as part of your sentence.
-So I have taken 71 days away from the total, which means your minimum term is four years and 294 days [also provide in years and months].
+So, I have taken 71 days away from the total, which means your minimum term is five years and 294 days [also provide in years and months].

 It is important that you and everyone else understands what this means.
-This does not mean that you will be automatically let out of custody after four years and 294 days.
+This does not mean that you will be automatically let out of custody after five years and 294 days.
 The Parole Board are a group of people who decide if it is safe or not for a person to leave custody.
-After you have spent four years and 294 days in custody they will decide if it is safe for you to leave.
+After you have spent five years and 294 days in custody they will decide if it is safe for you to leave.
 If they decide it is not safe, you will stay in custody for a longer time.

 When you do leave custody, you are on licence for the rest of your life.
-This means that there are rules, or 'conditions' that will be decided when you leave custody.
+This means that there are rules, or "conditions" that will be decided when you leave custody.
 You will have to follow those rules for the rest of your life.
 If you break those rules you may have to go back into custody.

-As sentences for children can be complicated, it will be helpful to give the child being sentenced a paper copy of your sentencing remarks (see Appendix II).
+As sentences for children can be complicated, it will be helpful to give the child being sentenced a paper copy of your sentencing remarks (see Appendix II and CrimPD 9.6.1 which encourages the provision of written sentencing remarks for children).

-S4.8 Offenders of particular concern
+S4.8 Offenders of particular concern (terrorism offences)